Experts Opinion on Retrieving Medical Records Default Image

 4) Organize medical records well

-One of the best things a lawyer can do in his practice is to assign medical records to a dedicated employee.
+One of the best things a lawyer can do in his practice is to assign medical records a dedicated employee.
 This employee only requests medical records.
 When they are not requesting, this person is following up on outstanding requests for records.
-When the records come in, this role is organizing the records and making sure the records match the bill, and the bills match the records.
+When the records come in, this role is organizing the records and making sure the records match the bill and the bills match the records.

 This simple change in the workflow will free up so much time for your paralegal and other support staff.
 Your case managers spend more time with the clients instead of trying to locate records.
 My office uses this position as a feeder role for employees to move into a case manager or paralegal position.